Condo & TIC Conversions

-TIC Conversions Exempt From San Francisco Condo Conversion Law
+TIC (Tenancy In Common) Conversions Exempt From San Francisco Condo Conversion Law

-Real estate industry friendly courts have thwarted all efforts to date to close the loopholes in the city's condo conversion law which allow an unlimited number of TIC-type condo conversions.
-TICs are also exempt from tenant protections in the city's condo law (in particular, tenants do not get the first right of refusal to buy their units, tenants do not get relocation and senior or disabled tenants can be evicted).
+Real estate industry friendly courts have thwarted all efforts to date to close the loopholes in the city's condo conversion law which allow an unlimited number of TIC conversions.
+TICs are also exempt from tenant protections in the city's condo law.
+In particular, tenants do not get a right to a one year lease or relocation payment, and senior or disabled tenants can be evicted.

-If your building is being marketed as a "tenancy in common" (TIC), then it's being sold as condos.
-A TIC conversion, however, is exempt from the condo conversion law.
-You can not be evicted for a TIC conversion—the landlord must have a just cause under rent control.
+You cannot be evicted for a TIC conversion if your unit is covered under the Rent Ordinance—the landlord must have a just cause to evict.
 Usually Ellis evictions are used.
-Owner Move In evictions can no longer be used for TIC conversions.
+Owner Move In evictions can usually no longer be used for TIC conversions since only one owner can use this type of eviction for each building.
 Landlords will also try to buy people out or coerce them out (or usually a combination of both).
-Remember, you can not be evicted just because a building is being sold or just been bought.
+Remember, you cannot be evicted just because a building is being sold or just been bought.

-•Make Flyers: Small handouts you can give to prospective buyers are very powerful, especially at "open houses."
+•Make Flyers: Small handouts you can give to prospective buyers are very powerful, especially at open houses.
 Describe yourself and other tenants and tell why you want to remain living there.
 Humanize the eviction for them and most buyers will back off.
-Again, let them know you plan to fight to the bitter end and play on their guilt and self-interest.
-Also, if you know for a fact you have certain defects–a leaky roof or a heating system which never works or electrical problems, etc–in the building, let the prospective buyer know about them.
+Also, if you know the building has defects–a leaky roof or a heating system which never works, etc., let the prospective buyer know about them.
 Make sure you know for a fact that these defects exist.

 Picket Open Houses: If an open house is set up, get your friends and neighbors together and set up a picket line that buyers have to cross.
 Carry signs and give out the flyers and talk to people one on one.
 You'll be surprised at how many potential buyers just turn around and go home.
-The Tenants Union can get together people who would love to come out to such a picket, so call us (282-6622) if you need help with this.
+The Tenants Union may be able to get together people to come out to such a picket, so call us (282-6622) if you need help with this.

 The SF Tenants Union is supported only by your memberships and donations.
 If you find information on this web site useful, or if you want to support our work, please join or donate.
 Members get even more information via our Tenants Rights Handbook plus access to phone counseling